Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Background and Related Work

 Consistently with prior research on emotion awareness in software engineering~\cite{MF15,GraziotinWA15:Journal,Girardi2020}, we adopt a dimensional representation of developers' emotions.
 In particular, we refer to the Circumplex Model of Affect by Russel~\cite{Russel1991}, which models emotions along two continuous dimensions, namely \textit{valence}, that is the pleasantness of the emotion stimulus, ranging from pleasant to unpleasant, and \textit{arousal}, that is the level of emotional activation, ranging from activation to deactivation.
 Pleasant emotional states, such as happiness, are associated with \textit{positive} valence, while unpleasant ones, such as sadness, are associated with \textit{negative} valence.
 The arousal dimension captures, instead, the level of emotional activation.
 Some emotions are associated with the person being inactive, thus experiencing \textit{low} arousal, as in \textit{sadness} or \textit{relaxation}.
-Conversely, high level of arousal are associated to high emotional activation, as in \textit{anger} or \textit{excitement}.
+Conversely, high levels of arousal are associated with high emotional activation, as in \textit{anger} or \textit{excitement}.

-We expect to observe different forms of engagement in relation to valence and arousal: positive-high engagement (i.e., positive valence and high arousal) may occur when users discuss topics that they consider relevant and towards which they have a positive feeling, e.g., a feature users like and have an opinion they want to discuss about; negative-high engagement (i.e., negative valence and high arousal) may occur when topics are relevant but more controversial, such as a feature that users do not like, or a bug they find annoying.
+We expect to observe different forms of engagement in relation to valence and arousal: positive-high engagement (i.e., positive valence and high arousal) may occur when users discuss topics that they consider relevant and towards which they have a positive feeling, e.g., feature users like and have an opinion they want to discuss; negative-high engagement (i.e., negative valence and high arousal) may occur when topics are relevant but more controversial, such as a feature that users do not like, or a bug they find annoying.
 Low engagement may occur when the user does not have a strong opinion on the topic of the discussion, and is either calm (positive valence, low arousal) or bored by the conversation (negative valence, low arousal).
+In the context of the study, we aim to predict engagement through machine learning methods.
+Therefore, we ask participants to report their perceived engagement to build the ground truth.
+This means that we consider \textit{self-reported} engagement, rather than their actual engagement.